 One thing you won't have to do is fiddle with your watch or your phone.
 Ottawa is in the Eastern Time Zone, and all times there will be the same that they would be here.

 At 45' 17" north latitude, the Canadian Tire Centre is not the northernmost arena in the NHL (it's actually the southernmost of the 7 Canadian teams' arenas), but it's considerably north of most arenas you're likely to visit.
-As a result, while late October will be cool in New Jersey and New York City, it could well be genuinely cold in Ottawa.
-That said, if you're going to be spending the weekend in Ottawa, seeing the city instead of just going up for the game and coming back, your biggest issue may not be cold, but rain.
+As a result, this could be your coldest roadtrip of the season.

 The Ottawa River forms part of the border between English-speaking Ontario and French-speaking Quebec.
 That said, the Outaouais (pronounced the same as "Ottawa") region of western Quebec, including the cities of Gatineau and Hull, is among the most Anglophone parts of the Province.
 And most Quebecois, while they would prefer to converse in French, can do so in English.
 So while you'll see a lot of things in French, it's not necessary to speak or understand the language.

 If you can speak French, and someone wants to speak French with you, go ahead.
 But trying to impress people with your ability to speak it won't work: If you're wearing Devils gear, they won't treat your ability as anything more than a courtesy; if you're not wearing Devils gear, their first inclination will be to think you're one of them -- unless they consider your accent to be strange.

 Tickets.
 Canadians love their hockey.
 But the Senators averaged 17,910 fans last season, about 93.5 percent of capacity.
 This will make getting tickets easier than for any of the other NHL teams in Canada.